-We are a top automotive semiconductor vendor supplying solutions to leading suppliers of carmakers worldwide.
+We are a top automotive semiconductor vendor supplying solutions to the automotive industry worldwide.
 We combine an unparalleled platform of advanced technologies with an unswerving commitment to quality, and a thorough understanding of the automotive market gained through close collaboration with leading customers.
-Our automotive-solutions portfolio covers all key application areas in the car: Powertrain, Chassis, Safety and Security, including ADAS, Body Electronics, Infotainment and Connectivity.
+Our automotive-solutions portfolio covers all key application areas in the car: Powertrain, Chassis, Safety and Security, including ADAS, Body Electronics, Telematics & Infotainment and Connectivity.